mlswg/mls-architecture/draft-ietf-mls-architecture.md

 For convenience, this document adopts the representation of these services being standalone servers, however the MLS protocol design is made so that this is not necessarily the case.
-These services may reside on the same server or different servers; they may be distributed between server and client components; and they may even involve some action by users.
+These services may reside on the same server or different servers, they may be distributed between server and client components, and they may even involve some action by users.
 For example:

 * Several secure messaging services today provide a centralized DS, and rely on manual comparison of clients' public keys as the AS.